 For optimal performance, athletes should aim to be hydrated and adequately fuelled during exercise.
-Exercise scientists have extensively researched the best fluid to drink during exercise and there is now a range of beverages available that are marketed with reference to sport or performance.
-This fact sheet will discuss the 'traditional' sports drink (carbohydrate-electrolyte beverage) as well as the more recently available sports waters.
+Exercise scientists have extensively researched the best fluid to drink during exercise and there is now a competitive market of beverages available that are marketed with reference to sport or performance.
+This fact sheet will discuss the 'traditional' sports drink (carbohydrate-electrolyte beverage) as well as the more recently available sports waters and energy drinks.
+(Refer to Table One on page 2 to compare the nutritional composition of these beverages.)

 Sports drinks are designed to provide the right balance of carbohydrate and fluid, to ensure that they are emptied quickly from the stomach and are rapidly absorbed from the small intestine.
 When used according to sports nutrition guidelines, sports drinks can have performance benefits (see Fact Sheet Eating & Drinking before Sport and Fact Sheet Eating & Drinking during & after Sport).
-Table 1 (see below) compares the nutritional composition of commercially available ready-to-drink sports drinks and sports waters.